Lectures on LHC Physics: QCD

 The contour integrals we can solve using Cauchy's formula , keeping in mind that the integrand has two poles at $q_0 = \pm \omega (1 - i \epsilon')$.
 They lie in the upper (lower) half plane for negative (positive) real parts of $q_0$.
 The contour $C_1$ through the upper half plane includes the pole at $q_0 \sim -\omega$ while the contour $C_2$ includes the pole at $q_0 \sim \omega$, all assuming $\omega > 0$:

-The factor $(-1)$ in the $C_2$ integration arises because Cauchy's integration formula requires us to integrate counter-clockwise, while going from negative to positive $\text{Re} q_0$ the contour $C_2$ is defined clockwise.
-Using this result we can complete the four--dimensional Fourier transform from Eq.(\ref{eq:fourier_green})
+The factor $(-1)$ in the $C_2$ integration arises because Cauchy's integration formula requires us to integrate counter--clockwise, while going from negative to positive $\text{Re} q_0$ the contour $C_2$ is defined clockwise.
+Using this result we can complete the four-dimensional Fourier transform from Eq.\eqref{eq:fourier_green}